 We have pulled this gem from The Hockey Writers archives.
 Written by former THW contributor Bruce Wilkie, and originally published on Dec.
 19, 2009.

-The 2009-10 hockey season marks the 30th anniversary of the merger between the National Hockey League and the World Hockey Association.
+The 2019-20 hockey season will mark the 40th anniversary of the merger between the National Hockey League and the World Hockey Association.
 It was the last time that such a unification has taken place in a major North American sport.